 Sony Alpha A7S III: design

-- Likely to use same design as A7R III and A7 III
+- Likely to use similar design as A7R III and A7 III

 - Addition of a multi-selector joystick

 - Cooling vent on the rear

 The image above appears to be our first look at a Sony A7S III in the wild.
 If true, the camera will be a little thicker than its predecessor, along with the A7R IV and A7 III.